NixOS/nixpkgs/nixos/doc/manual/development/unit-handling.section.md

 "Normal" systemd units, by default, are ordered AFTER `sysinit.target`.
-In other words, these "normal" units expect all services ordered before `sysinit.target` to have finished without explicity declaring this dependency relationship for each dependency.
+In other words, these "normal" units expect all services ordered before `sysinit.target` to have finished without explicitly declaring this dependency relationship for each dependency.
 See the [systemd bootup](https://www.freedesktop.org/software/systemd/man/latest/bootup.html) for more details on the bootup process.